Fall Safety Tips

 - Clean and disinfect surfaces and objects that may be contaminated.

-- Smoke detectors: Replace batteries in smoke detectors to ensure proper working order There should be a smoke detector in each bedroom, as well as in living spaces according to regulation and recommendations.
+- Smoke detectors: Replace batteries in smoke detectors to ensure proper working order.
+There should be a smoke detector in each bedroom, as well as in living spaces according to regulations and recommendations.
 A good time to schedule your battery changes is with the change in time in the fall and spring.
 Always replace with new batteries.

 - Carbon monoxide detectors: If you use gas for heat, make sure you have a carbon monoxide detector and replace batteries with new ones.